ipatch/homebrew-us-05/freecad/README.md

 ## Building FreeCAD for macOS by macOS

+> My OCD, ADD, whateverD got the best of meD 🙄.

+**TL;R**

-My OCD, ADD, whateverD got the best of meD 🙄.  **TL;DR** I was using FreeCAD _fc_ the other day and was distracted / annoyed by the title bar containing the window decorators / decorations on macOS. (yes, yes I know can use a different _wm_ that does display window decorators, but I'm not that advantageous at the moment)  I always look at these bars and think what a waste of space, and have noticed certain apps, Alacritty let me disable it altogether, and other apps, VS Code & Vilvaldi integrate title bar with other UI components quite seemlessly a la how Xcode does it.
+I was using FreeCAD _fc_ the other day and was distracted / annoyed by the title bar containing the window decorators / decorations on macOS. (yes, yes I know can use a different _wm_ that does display window decorators, but I'm not that advantageous at the moment)  I always look at these bars and think what a waste of space, and have noticed certain apps, Alacritty let me disable it altogether, and other apps, VS Code & Vilvaldi integrate title bar with other UI components quite seemlessly a la how Xcode does it.

 Compiling FreeCAD from source has been on the back of my mind a little while now, and since I've been messing around with it more often than not lately (3d printing).
 I mean how difficult could it be to compile _fc_ from source on macOS 🐇🕳 .